sharovatov/teamlead/speaking_club_en.md

 A ‘speaking club’.

 It’s a regular training aimed at improving employees speaking and acting skills, thus allowing them to:
+- discover and reimagine themselves
 - get rid of all the fears of stage and start enjoying the dialogue with the audience
+- explore the vast and unknown parts of the personality, finding true self through dialogue with the audience and themselves
+- understand and see the value of things they do
+- become a vital part of the global speakers community
 - reduce time on preparing the talks
 - come up with more engaging topics and ways to discuss them
+- contribute to the company public perception and PR
+- invest and improve personal brand image

 As soon as people start giving more talks more confidently, they see more good feedback from the audience, their self-esteem grows, their productivity and loyalty to the company grows.